cr3ative/homebridge-gpio-polling/README.md

 # homebridge-gpio-polling

+Watches a GPIO pin.
+Reports state to Homebridge as a Motion Sensor.
+Simple.

+This is special because:

-Fork note: Uses polling (100msec default, override with config.poll_interval) rather than edge detection, since edge detection wasn't working well for your beloved author here.
+- It uses polling rather than edge detection, since edge detection wasn't working well for your beloved author here

-This Homebridge plugin exposes itself as a motion sensor, and passes through if the monitored pin is high or low.

-We use BCM pin numbering here rather than RPi or otherwise.
+- We use BCM pin numbering

 Sample configuration looks like:

 ```
 {
-    "accessory": "MotionSensor",
+    "accessory": "GPIOSensor",
     "name": "Motion",
     "pin": 26,
     "poll_interval": 100